graphql-nexus/nexus-plugin-prisma/README.md

 <br>

-### Operation Upsert
+### Upsert

 ```ts
 t.crud.upsertOne_M
 ```

 Allow clients to update-or-create (aka. insert) one particular record at a time of the respective Prisma model.
-This operation is a combination of [one-create](#operation-one-create) and [one-update](#operation-one-update) so you can re-use your knowledge about those.
-The generated GraphQL mutation matches `data` and `where` args to those of one-update, and `create` to that of `data` arg in one-create.
-Unlike one-update, one-upsert guarantees a return value.
+This operation is a combination of [create](#create) and [update](#update) so you can re-use your knowledge about those.
+The generated GraphQL mutation matches `data` and `where` args to those of update, and `create` to that of `data` arg in create.
+Unlike update, upsert guarantees a return value.

 **Options**